Code-Institute-Submissions/ThingsToDo_Miyagi/README.md

-# Guide to Miyagi Prefecture
+# Come n Play Miyagi

 This project is created for my second milestone project for Code Institute to showcase what I have learned from Interactive Frontend Development course , creating a responsive and interactive website using HTML, CSS and JavaScript and designed for those who would like to explore Miyagi Prefecture,